sacah/ar-workshop/Challenge2/readme.md

 # Challenge 2 - JavaScript

 # Aim
-***** (Write properly)
+For Challenge 2, to achieve what was shown in the DEMO, we will go through the building blocks for:
+- capturing video from your webcam
+- passing video through a model that has been trained to recognise faces
+- draw an overlay on the video highlighting detected faces
+- saving a detected face with a name
+- recognising single saved face

-We will go through the building blocks of capturing video from your webcam, passing that through a model that has been trained to recognise faces, draw an overlay on the video highlighting detected faces, saving a detected face against a name, and finally parse multiple faces in one video frame and matching against saved faces to write names on the video feed.
+- and finally parse multiple faces in one video frame and matching against saved faces to write names on the video feed.

 # Browser APIs
 ### :mag_right: Learning